U.S. Pet Air Travel Regulations

 Whether your dog is flying in the cabin or as a checked pet, he will be exposed to increased altitude pressures.
 This can create respiratory and cardiovascular problems for dogs which are sedated or tranquilized.
 Snub-nosed dogs (American Staffordshire Terriers, Boston Terriers, Boxers, Brussels Griffins, Bull Terriers, English/French Bulldogs, English Toy Spaniels, Japanese Chins, King Charles Spaniels, Lhasa Apsos, Pekineses, Pugs, Shar-Peis and Shih Tzus) are especially affected.

-While sedation is generally not advised, the decision on whether or not to prescribe a tranquilizer for your pet should be made by your veterinarian.
-If your veterinarian decides that tranquilizers are medically necessary, the name of the drug, the dosage, and how the drug was administered should be indicated on the dog's carrier.
+While sedation is generally not advised, the decision on whether to prescribe a tranquilizer for your pet should be made by your veterinarian.
+If your veterinarian decides that tranquilizers are medically necessary, the name of the drug, the dosage, and how the drug was administered should be indicated on the dog’s carrier.

 Extreme hot and cold temperatures can pose a health risk to pets.
 In summer, choose early morning or late evening flights.
 In winter, choose mid-day flights.
 Whenever possible, book nonstop or direct flights and avoid weekend and holiday travel.

-If you are traveling to or from a destination where the temperature is (or is forecasted to be) either below 45F or above 85F (75F for snub-nosed dogs), you will need a letter signed by your veterinarian stating that your pet is acclimated to extreme weather.
+If you are traveling to or from a destination where the temperature is (or is forecast to be) either below 45F or above 85F (75F for snub-nosed dogs), you will need a letter signed by your veterinarian stating that your pet is acclimated to extreme weather.
 If the temperature is below 20F or above 95F, your pet will likely not be allowed to travel in the cargo area even with a letter of acclimation.
 And some airlines will not accept snub-nosed dog breeds in their cargo areas at all during the summer months.